This is my answer to the question “How hard is Korean for English speakers?” after three years of learning, including

 - Pronunciation: 3/5, “Moderate”

 What does this rating of “moderately difficult” mean in reality?
-It means that if you are planning on getting very far in learning Korean in a year or less, an average learner should dedicate at least an hour to two hours a day every day to studying it intensely, with at a couple of hours of class time a week, plus homework drills.
+It means that if you are planning on getting very far in learning Korean in a year or so, an average learner should dedicate around two to four hours a day every day to studying it intensely, with at least a few hours of class time a week, plus homework drills.

 How hard the Korean alphabet is: 2/5, “Pretty easy”

-Let’s start with the good news… Korean is easy to read (and write, but I’m not focusing on that).
+Let’s start with the good news… Korean is moderately easy to read (and write, but I’m not focusing on that).

 In fact, you could definitely learn to read it in an hour or two, and get good at it with just a few days of practice.

 Korean is written in its own alphabet, called Hangul (sometimes written Hangeul).
 At first blush, if you have no idea how Hangul works, it looks like Chinese — like characters.

 On closer inspection, you’ll see far more common traits than Chinese characters have.
 (Chinese characters share a pool of ~250 “radicals” that make them up, but that’s for another time — see the article on Chinese language facts, if you’re interested.)

 Each consonant block in Korean is made of two to five elements, usually two or three.
 It’s usually as simple as a consonant and a vowel, or maybe two consonants sandwiching a vowel.
 These are combined into one consonant element, and then those consonant elements are grouped into words.

 - 가 – combination of a ㄱ(G) and a ㅏ(A) to become GA